sandhawke/crosscloud/apps.md

 - eBay (1995)
 - craigslist (1995)

-Very strong network effect: one cannot auction an item on two sites at once.
+Auctions have a particularly strong network effect: one cannot auction an item on two sites at once.

-### Small eCommerce
+## Small eCommerce

+Large vendors typically have their own systems or customize some existing software, but small vendors often use these marketplace sites.

 Examples:

 - Amazon Market
 - Etsy (2005)
+- eBay buy-it-now

-### Car Sharing
+## Car Sharing

 Example: